danvet/danvet.github.io/_drafts/maintainer-statistics.md

 Kernel ex graphics is an entirely different story.
 Overall, review is much less a thing that happens, with only about 30% of all maintainer self-commits having any indication of oversight.
-The low ratio of maintainer self-commits is why a removed the total commit number from the absolute graph - it would have dwarfed the much more interesting data on self-commits and reviewed self-commits.
+The low ratio of maintainer self-commits is why I removed the total commit number from the absolute graph - it would have dwarfed the much more interesting data on self-commits and reviewed self-commits.
 The positive thing is that there's at least a consistent, if very small upward